BOARD OF DIRECTORS

-Elaine Craig is an Associate Professor of Law at Dalhousie University.
+Elaine Craig is a Professor of Law at Dalhousie University.
 She has researched and published extensively on sexual assault law in Canada.
 Dr. Craig is the author of Putting Trials on Trial: Sexual Assault and the Failure of the Legal Profession (2018 McGill-Queens) and Troubling Sex: Towards a Legal Theory of Sexual Integrity (2012, UBC Press).
 She has testified before Senate and House of Commons Standing Committees on proposed law reforms to the criminal law of sexual offences and is a regular public commentator on legal responses to sexualized violence.

 DIRECTOR OF CAPACITY BUILDING

 Joanna Birenbaum is a litigator with expertise in gender equality and violence against women.
 Joanna has extensive experience in constitutional litigation, civil sexual assault claims, defending anti-slapp malicious prosecution and defamation claims targeting women who have reported violence, and representing women who have experienced harassment and discrimination in employment.
 Joanna prosecutes, including sexual abuse claims, for a regulated health college in Ontario and supports complainants before other professional discipline bodies.
 Joanna’s advocacy in this area also includes human rights tribunal claims, university tribunal and Criminal Injuries Compensation Board hearings, and supporting complainants through the criminal justice process.
 She has been a McMurtry Fellow at Osgoode as well as adjunct faculty at Osgoode teaching Law, Gender, Equality and co-directing Osgoode’s Feminist Legal Advocacy: Ending Violence Against Women clinical program.
 Joanna has lectured and published in the area of violence against women and women’s equality rights.